CLIMB-TRE/onyx-client/README.md

 │ --help      -h            Show this message and exit.                                     │ ╰───────────────────────────────────────────────────────────────────────────────────────────╯ ╭─ Commands ────────────────────────────────────────────────────────────────────────────────╮
 │ projects       View available projects.                                                   │
-│ fields            View the field specification for a project.                             │ │ get               Get a record from a project.                                            │ │ filter            Filter multiple records from a project.                                 │ │ choices           View options for a choice field.                                        │ │ profile           View profile information.                                               │ │ siteusers         View users from the same site.                                          │ │ auth              Authentication commands.                                                │ │ admin             Admin commands.                                                         │ ╰───────────────────────────────────────────────────────────────────────────────────────────╯
+│ fields         View the field specification for a project.                                │ │ choices        View options for a choice field.                                           │ │ get            Get a record from a project.                                               │ │ filter         Filter multiple records from a project.                                    │ │ identify       Get the anonymised identifier for a value on a field.                      │ │ profile        View profile information.                                                  │ │ siteusers      View users from the same site.                                             │ │ auth           Authentication commands.                                                   │ │ admin          Admin commands.                                                            │ ╰───────────────────────────────────────────────────────────────────────────────────────────╯
 ```